ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 - Removed the `AbstractEvictionPolicy` object type.

-This object had the common APIs for the cache eviction functionalities to implement the custom eviction policy.
+This object type had the common APIs for the cache eviction functionalities to implement a custom eviction policy.
 It has been removed with the introduction of the above configuration.

 #### New `xmldata` Package